Understanding Caterpillar's Unusual Options Activity | Benzinga

 Understanding Caterpillar's Unusual Options Activity

-Caterpillar (NYSE:CAT) shares experienced unusual options activity on Friday.
-The stock price moved down to $204.58 following the option alert.
+Caterpillar (NYSE:CAT) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $206.23 following the option alert.

 - Option Type: SWEEP